 Reducing CO2 Emissions

-We all contribute to climate change, which is caused by high levels of greenhouse gases like carbon dioxide that build up in the atmosphere and absorb the sun’s heat.
+We all contribute to climate change, which is caused by high levels of greenhouse gases like carbon dioxide that build up in the atmosphere and trap the sun’s heat.

-Scientists estimate that even if Europe alone used only conventional tillage to control weeds, the carbon dioxide emissions from cultivated soil would double.14 And that’s without taking into account the greenhouse gas emissions released from the fuel and energy consumed by tilling machinery.
-In 2014 alone, a decrease in tillage led to a reduction in carbon emissions equivalent to removing nearly 2 million cars from the road.15
+And that’s without taking into account the greenhouse gas emissions released from the fuel and energy consumed by tilling machinery.
+In 2014 alone, a decrease in tillage led to a reduction in carbon emissions equivalent to removing nearly 2 million cars from the road.14

 Preserving Water Sources